Star Wars: Attack of the Clones 'Sanded Down'Featured

-No more cartoonish droid factory scene: Instead, this sequence has miraculously been entirely re-done using a deleted scene.
+No more cartoonish droid factory scene: Instead, this sequence has miraculously been made obsolete, replaced with a far superior deleted scene.
 Padme has been the leading voice for diplomacy, she's not giving up yet.
 While she and Anakin obviously fail in their negotiation with Dooku, it continues to add importance and narrative weight to Padme's character (sorely lacking in the original films, in which Padme felt like nothing but a cardboard cutout with no reason to exist except for the sake of Anakin's story).

 Another minor complaint: We still get Padme's laughable "Uh huh" when asked if she's okay after she falls out of gunship.
 I think it would have been much better to have her simply remain silent, ignoring the question, and then leave the rest of the dialogue as is.

 Overall, the edit is damn near close to perfect.
 Indeed, this edit is so good, I found it amazing that I ever hated this film so much to begin with.
 I can't stress enough; this really is a GOOD, enjoyable Star Wars movie now.
 HIGHLY RECOMMENDED!!

 This was my least favorite Star Wars movie (I find Anakin annoying in this one) but this edit makes it tolerable enough to watch again (and again).
 Gone in my opinion are the most terrible bits and alot of the cringe-worthy moments.
 The pacing is fast and near perfect.
 Another excellent edit!
 Highly recommended!